shvets/linux_provision/presentation/virtualization/01-vagrant/slides.md

 * We are **working on multiple projects** on same workstation.
 As a result, suddenly your computer has "hidden", hard-to-discover inter-project dependencies or different versions of same library.

-* To overcome **It "works on my machine!"** syndrome - development environment is different from production environment.
+* To overcome **It works on my machine!** syndrome - development environment is different from production environment.

 * Sometimes required software is **not available** on developer's platform.
-Example: 64-bit instant client for oracle was broken for almost two years on OS/X >= 10.7.
+Example: 64-bit instant client for oracle was broken for almost two years on OSX >= 10.7.

 * **Development for PAAS**, such as Heroku, Engine Yard etc. You can find/build virtualization that is pretty close to your platform.

 !SLIDE content transition=cover